Structured Production Systems: Viability: Supply chains and structured production

 The role of production networks in shaping macroeconomic dynamics extends to monetary policy. \citet{HuangLiu2001} analyse a multi-stage production economy, demonstrating that the input-output structure creates strategic complementarities in price-setting.
-Building on this insight, \citet{LaOTahbazSalehi2022} characterize optimal monetary policy in production networks with nominal rigidities, showing that the optimal policy stabilises a price index with greater weights on larger, stickier, and more upstream industries.
-Their analysis reveals that network structure fundamentally shapes the transmission of monetary policy and the trade-offs faced by monetary authorities. \citet{PelletTahbazSalehi2023} further explore how quantity rigidities and informational frictions in production networks dampen the impact of productivity shocks while amplifying the effects of demand shocks, with the magnitude depending on the network's structure.
+Building on this insight, \citet{LaOTahbazSalehi2022} characterise optimal monetary policy in production networks with nominal rigidities, showing that the optimal policy stabilises a price index with greater weights on larger, stickier, and more upstream industries.
+Their analysis reveals that network structure fundamentally shapes the transmission of monetary policy and the trade-offs faced by monetary authorities.

+\citet{PelletTahbazSalehi2023} further explore how quantity rigidities and informational frictions in production networks dampen the impact of productivity shocks while amplifying the effects of demand shocks, with the magnitude depending on the network's structure.

-\citet{Levine2012} emphasizes the ``weakest link'' property where long chains permit specialisation but create vulnerability to failure.
-This motivates our focus on viability: if any producer fails, downstream producers may also fail, creating cascading disruptions. \citet{Bosker2014} examines how production networks affect economic geography, showing that network structure interacts with trade costs to determine spatial patterns of production.
+\citet{Levine2012} emphasises the ``weakest link'' property where long chains permit specialisation but create vulnerability to failure.
+This motivates our focus on viability: if any producer fails, downstream producers may also fail, creating cascading disruptions. \citet{Bosker2014} examine how production networks affect economic geography, showing that network structure interacts with trade costs to determine spatial patterns of production.

 \paragraph{Bargaining and intermediation}

 The literature on bargaining in networks provides important insights for understanding price formation for intermediate goods. \citet{Siedlarek2025} develops a stochastic bargaining model for networked markets with intermediaries, showing that non-essential players---those who can be circumvented through alternative routes---receive zero payoffs as bargaining frictions vanish, while essential players extract positive rents.
 This result provides microfoundations for thinking about how network position affects bargaining power and price formation in production chains.